Definition and history of our beloved club

 When a small Amsterdam café on the Utrechtsestraat became available, he turned it into a multicultural transgender bar.
 Decorated with a Baroque look with mirrors, paintings, ruffles and small chandeliers.
 Under the name De Lellebel, this small café was inaugurated on November 22, 1997 by the well-known Dutch drag queen Nickie Nicole.

 In October of 2019 Tori Anneke was planning to move from Amsterdam to Lisbon who later, through a birthday invitation became aware of De Lellebel being up for sale by Rose Hill.
 A former manager who always dreamed of making it her way one day.
 The two quickly got together, later invited Tiffanie Deelight to the party and started putting a plan in motion.

 On June 2020 the keys were passed on to Tori as the new owner of the De Lellebel and along with Rose and Tiffanie, promised to keep the café running in the tradition that it was towards the Rainbow and Straight community.

 During this month, the Amsterdam hospitality sector began to re-open their doors but when De Lellebel didn’t, a lot of whispering happened among Amsterdam’s Rainbow community.
 The trio tried to keep it under wraps but someone leaked it on Facebook and the secret was blown.

 De Lellebel was renamed to Lellebel and the trio began renovations immediately to update the old Baroque feel to a more modern, brighter, greener and bigger one.

-Dragshow Bar Lellebel has always and still does attract a very diverse audience of the LGBTQIAA+ communities but not limited to.
-They also attract the straight community, stag and hen parties are quite common on the weekends for example.
+Lellebel has always and still does attract a very diverse audience of the LGBTQIAA+ communities but not limited to.
+We also attract straight community, sometimes stag and hen parties on the weekends for example.